Family Handyman Guide to Replacing Your Garage Door

 - Tempered glass in an aluminum or wood frame is well suited to modern and contemporary homes.

 - Fiberglass and vinyl are budget-friendly options and will not rust, but design choices may be limited and these materials can crack in cold weather.
+Here’s everything you need to know about fiberglass and vinyl garage doors.

 - Sectional: The most common type of garage door; rolls up and down on tracks.